Migration guide

 $ sudo tail -20 /var/log/nginx/error.log

-nginx -t should report test is successful.
-Check the error log for anything
+nginx -t should say test is successful.
+Scan the error log for anything

 Rolling back

-The Sury repo has been fully removed, so rolling back to it is not an option.
-If something goes wrong, restore your nginx config from the backup you made above and open an issue on GitHub with your distro, nginx version, and the error output.
+The Sury repo is gone, so there's nothing to roll back to.
+If something breaks, restore your nginx config from the backup and open an issue on GitHub with your distro, nginx version, and the error output.